 Simpsonville’s neighborhoods combine classic country living with easy access to great amenities, along with a close-knit community feel.
 At the same time, your cost of living in Simpsonville will be significantly less than it will be in other major cities like San Francisco, California, or even Austin.
 Those people who moved to Simpsonville from New York and New England sure are happy about the weather.

 If you are shopping for homes for sale in Simpsonville please feel free to contact us with any questions you may have.
 Our team of Greenville Real Estate Agents loves to help people relocate to Simpsonville!

 Simpsonville has dozens of subdivisions with beautiful homes, perfect for young couples, families, and retirees.

 Simpsonville’s schools are part of Greenville 01 School District.
-It offers 11 primary and secondary schools.
-Some of the best schools are Oakview Elementary and Monarch Elementary which have a rating of 10.
+It offers 15 primary and secondary schools.
+Some of the best schools are Bell’s Crossing Elementary, Oakview Elementary, and Monarch Elementary.
 Private schools are also plenty so you’ll have a lot of options for finding the right educational environment for your child.

 What’s the Weather like in Simpsonville?

 Simpsonville is a great place to move if you love the warm weather.
 We celebrate all four seasons of course but during summer days, Simpsonville is usually warmer.
 Here is a graphic to give you an idea of what to expect from month-to-month weather trends for Simpsonville.

 |Hottest Month: July (80°F avg)||Windiest Month: April (11 km/h avg)|

 |Coldest Month: January (43°F avg)||Annual Precip.: 415.7 mm avg|